Posted in heart, Jesus, pain, Physical, scripture, Spiritual, thankful, truth, words, write

 Where is life going?
 It is a question I ask often.
 I am a planner, but I must rest in God’s plans, not my own.
 Faith.
 Trust.
 In God, not myself or others.
 While I have launched into this new season, I spent part of July in quiet, just not doing anything some days.
 In these contemplative hours, I considered where I have been, and then where life is going for my loved ones and I. I cannot dwell here very long as I begin to think things too much, try to figure out God.
 I simply need to pray, trust that He is caring for me and my loved ones in every minute of our days.
 “What wings are to a bird, and sails to a ship, so is prayer to the soul,” Corrie Ten Boom has said.
 Soul, fly and sail through this busy month of August, soar above and through all the unknown and unanswered details with God’s guidance.
 Father God be with me.

-Posted in authors, blessings, book, change, children, community, Crescent Dragonwagon, daughter, Family, feelings, God, grandchild, granddaughter, happy, house, husband, job, people, silence, solitude, walk, write, writer
+Posted in authors, blessings, book, change, children, community, Crescent Dragonwagon, daughter, Family, feelings, God, grandchild, granddaughter, happy, house, husband, job, People, silence, solitude, walk, write, writer

 New Pace And Space